Radiology

 About the role

-You will be involved in diagnosis within our dynamic interdisciplinary teams, while building your leadership skills.
-Embrace continuous growth and innovation in our departments, where learning on the job is supported and encouraged.
+We embrace continuous growth and innovation in our services, where learning on the job and building your professional and leadership skills is supported and encouraged.

-One of the best things about living and working in New Zealand is the emphasis on work-life balance - allows radiologists to enjoy the stunning natural landscapes, vibrant culture, and outdoor activities the country is known for.
-This combination of professional fulfilment and lifestyle appeal makes New Zealand an attractive destination for radiologists seeking both career advancement and personal well-being.
+One of the best things about living and working in New Zealand is the emphasis on work-life balance – this allows radiologists to strike a balance between enjoying work, and the stunning natural landscapes, vibrant culture, and outdoor activities the country is known for.
+This combination of professional fulfilment and lifestyle appeal makes New Zealand an attractive destination for radiologists seeking both career opportunities and personal well-being.

 Salary, allowances & leave